CCGSRobotics/RoboCup-2018-Driving-Code/README.md

 2. Enter cd Desktop/Server-Sensor-Code
 3. Enter python3 sensors.py

 # Sensors: Visual

 1. Follow Steps 1-5 under “Driving the EmuBot”
 2. Go to, under the linux control bar at the top Terminal > New Terminal
-3. Enter cd /Desktop/Sensory-Abilities-2018/Vision-Code
+3. Enter cd /Desktop/Sensory-Abilities-2018/Sensor-Code-2018/Vision-Code
 4. Run any of:
    a.
 QR Code (my_motion_QRCode.py)
   b.
-Rotation Code (my_motion_rotation_shadow.pyb)
-With the command: Start_MacStreamVision.sh | python <filename>
+Rotation Code (my_motion_rotation_shadow.pyb) With the command: bash Start_MacStreamSensors.sh | python <filename>
-5. Make sure you’re not running it in python 2!
 6. Leave this terminal window be
 7. Connect to robot WiFi
 8. Go to, under the linux control bar at the top Terminal > New Terminal